 In using the phrase “unequally yoked” Paul was drawing on Deut.
 22:10 where trying to plow with a donkey and an ox yoked together was forbidden.
-The idea was that the two different types of animal could not be made to function like a team, and would frustrate the plowman’s attempts to make them do so.
+The idea was that the two different types of animal could not be made to function as a team, and would frustrate the plowman’s attempts to make them do so.
 Their productivity would be limited by the physically weaker animal’s capability.

-In an unequally yoked marriage the Lord’s attempts to accomplish His will in the marriage will be similarly frustrated.
+In an unequally yoked marriage, the Lord’s attempts to accomplish His will in the marriage will be similarly frustrated.
 The two partners will not have the same world view and will not be able to function as a team.
 Their usefulness to the Lord will be limited by the spiritually weaker partner’s capability.

 Another thing you do: You flood the Lord’s altar with tears.
 You weep and wail because he no longer looks with favor on your offerings or accepts them with pleasure from your hands.
 You ask, “Why?”
 It is because the Lord is the witness between you and the wife of your youth.
 You have been unfaithful to her, though she is your partner, the wife of your marriage covenant.

 Has not the one God made you?
 You belong to him in body and spirit.
 And what does the one God seek?
 Godly offspring.
 So be on your guard, and do not be unfaithful to the wife of your youth.